joaopsys/NowStreaming/README.md

 - Added export/import local data.
 You can now keep your favorite streamers even if you format your hard drive :)
 - Major bug fix for users following tons of people on twitch
 - Online streams limit raised to 100
+- Added options - you can now choose what the Sync button does and opt to not get notifications.

 0.4: